srmfx/Zicroram/README.md

 **2 - TMPFS Enabled kernel.**

+**3 - A Posix Compliant Shell Linux System.**

 Zicroram runs as an administrative tool on your system, so administrator/root access will be required.
+**The shell pointed by the '/usr/bin/sh' symlink/softlink on your linux system must be posix compliant.**

-On windows - as of current date - Zicroram is only available on WSL2 Linux Distros; WSL1 does not support TMPFS or RAMFS and instead creates a paging file and use it as RAM Memory on your hard disk instead of using the actual physical RAM thus making the program pointless.
+On windows - as of current date - Zicroram is only available on WSL2 Linux Distros; WSL1 does not support TMPFS or RAMFS and instead creates a paging file and uses it as RAM Memory on your hard disk instead of using the actual physical RAM thus making the program pointless.

 ## AUTHOR